 Until this past weekend, Erie, Pennsylvania was one of those places I heard great things about but never did more than drive by it.
 After our weekend getaway to Erie, however, there’s no doubt that our first trip to this lakefront city won’t be the last.
 From Waldameer & Water World to the Erie Zoo to boat rides, the activities in Erie for kids are endless.
 And if you’re looking for more of a laid back beach trip, Erie also boasts the beautiful Presque Isle State Park.
-This combination of fun activities and relaxation by the water makes a weekend trip to to Erie with kids a great, easy option for families.
+The combination of fun activities and relaxation by the water makes a weekend trip to Erie with kids a great, easy option for families.

 Disclaimer: Our trip was sponsored by VisitErie.
 As always, all opinions are our own.
 Toddling Traveler also participates in affiliate programs, which means items purchased through our links may earn us commission at no charge to you.